 The edition we have (pictured) features illustrations by Quentin Blake.
 Syd in particular loved these doodles which popped up throughout the book.
 They definitely helped to bring the story to life, without filling in all of the blanks.

 If, like me you’ve read some Roald Dahl, but not every story… I’d highly recommend grabbing the 15 book set we have.
 It’s from The Book People and it’s £21.99 at the moment! (rrp £98.99)!

 If you’d like to link up your own children’s book review, you can do so below!

-Why not add our badge to your blog post too, so your readers can find more Junior Book Club posts to read?
+Finally, why not add our badge to your blog post too?
+So your readers can find more Junior Book Club posts to read?